HomeGuidesAPI Reference

 A description for your webhook.

-Get Webhook Subscription response details
+Get Webhook response details

 All fields from the request body will be returned, except the secret key, and the endpoint URL will be truncated.
 The following additional field will be included in the response: